bifurcationkit/BifurcationKitDocs.jl/docs/src/branchswitching.md

 continuation(br::ContResult, ind_bif::Int, optionsCont::ContinuationPar; kwargs...)
 ```

 where `br` is a branch computed after a call to `continuation` with detection of bifurcation points enabled.
 This call computes the branch bifurcating from the `ind_bif `th bifurcation point in `br`.
-An example of use is provided in [2d generalized Bratu–Gelfand problem](@ref).
+An example of use is provided in [2d Bratu–Gelfand problem](@ref gelfand).

 > See [Branch switching (branch point)](@ref) precise method definition